markwolfeman/ist653/assignments/homework1.markdown

 - Is the system a open source product?
 In-house designed? or Proprietary?
 - Is it housed locally? or a hosted service?
-- How many staff members?
-What are their roles/job titles?
 - Can you download objects?
-- Can you browse?
-Keyword search?
-Faceted search?
+- Can you browse? keyword search? faceted search?
 - Can you create an account?
 If so, is there a cost?
-- Functionality to have a &quot;book cart&quot;?
-Guide to searching techniques?
+- Guide to searching techniques?
+- In an About page etc., can learn other features that are technical related?

 - This assignment is worth **10 points.**
-- **Due Wednesday, August 30th**
+- **Due Thursday, August 31th**